Back to National Guide

 How We Calculate

 Estimates are based on current carpenter rates across metropolitan Melbourne, adjusted for material costs in VIC.
 All prices include GST.
 Figures cover standard residential door and timber window work.
-Aluminium windows, structural modifications, and commercial glazing are not included.
+Aluminium and uPVC windows, structural modifications, and commercial glazing are not included.

 Know what you need?